ericmdantas/ng-xtorage/README.md

 Not to mention the headache of stringifying objects when saving and parsing them back to objects when retrieving them from the storage.
 Similar problems happen when saving numbers.

+# more power

+Usually, when working localStorage and sessionStorage, no matter what you save there, you'll always get back a string.
+Which sucks, because all the parsing is up to us.

+When using ```$xtorage```, you will save something and you'll get that thing back.
+It doesn't matter if it's a number, object or string.
+No parsing needed.

+This service will also allow you to save, retrieve and remove arrays from the storage.
+You don't need loops anymore.

 # how?

 The main service ```$xtorage``` exposes four simple methods: